machinerohan/astronomical-db/SPEC.md

 | `solar-system`        | planet, dwarf_planet, moon, asteroid, comet              |
 | `deep-sky`            | anything not matched above                               |

-Proposal sub-categories use the same `entry_type` as their parent, so the sidebar filters identically.
+Proposal sub-categories use the same entry types as their parent, so the sidebar filters identically.

 Entries with `status = 'deleted'` are excluded from listings but their data is preserved for audit.